coreboot/coreboot/Documentation/tutorial/part1.md

 ### Step 4 summary - Build the payload
-To actually do anything useful with coreboot, you need to build a payload to include in the rom.
+To actually do anything useful with coreboot, you need to build a payload to include into the rom.
 The idea behind coreboot is that it does the minimum amount possible before passing control of the machine to a payload.
 There are various payloads such as grub or SeaBIOS that are typically used to boot the operating system.
-Instead, we used coreinfo, a small demonstration payload that allows the user to look at various things such as memory and the contents of coreboot's cbfs - the pieces that make up the coreboot rom.
+Instead, we used coreinfo, a small demonstration payload that allows the user to look at various things such as memory and the contents of the coreboot file system (CBFS) - the pieces that make up the coreboot rom.

 ### Step 5 summary - Configure the build
 This step configures coreboot's build options using the menuconfig interface to